configcat/js-sdk/README.md

 ConfigCat SDK for JavaScript provides easy integration for your application to ConfigCat.

 ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
-You can turn your features ON/OFF using <a href="http://app.configcat.com" target="_blank">ConfigCat Management Console</a> even after they are deployed.
+You can turn your features ON/OFF using <a href="https://app.configcat.com" target="_blank">ConfigCat Management Console</a> even after they are deployed.
 ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.

-ConfigCat is a [hosted feature flag service](https://configcat.com).
-Manage feature toggles across frontend, backend, mobile, desktop apps.
-[Alternative to LaunchDarkly](https://configcat.com).
+ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a>.
+Manage feature toggles across frontend, backend, mobile, desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
 Management app + feature flag SDKs.

 [![Build Status](https://travis-ci.com/configcat/js-sdk.svg?branch=master)](https://travis-ci.com/configcat/js-sdk)
 [![codecov](https://codecov.io/gh/configcat/js-sdk/branch/master/graph/badge.svg)](https://codecov.io/gh/configcat/js-sdk)